 Moreover, and as noted above, the alleged transaction in GTV shares describes no terms for how G|CLUBS members would receive this "allot[ment]" in some "Kwok-affiliated entities," how much of an "allot[ment]" they would get, when they would get this "allot[ment]," or whether the members would have to pay anything more for their "allot[ment]."
 A statement that specifies no terms about when, what, how, or at what cost describes a concept, not a transaction, and interpreting Rule 10b-5's "in connection" requirement to be satisfied by a mere conceptual statement is an unprecedented construction of the rule that should not be adopted for the first time in a criminal prosecution.
-See City of Pontiac Policemen's & Firemen's Ret.
-Sys. v.
-UBS AG, 752 F.3d 173, 185 (2d Cir.
-2014) (under § 10(b), "the alleged misstatement must be sufficiently specific for an investor to reasonably rely on that statement as a guarantee of some concrete fact or outcome which, when it proves false or does not occur, forms the basis for a § 10(b) fraud claim"); United States v.
+See United States v.
 Benjamin, No. 21 Cr.
-706 (JPO), 2022 WL 174038, at 13 (S.D.N.Y.
+706 (JPO), 2022 WL 1741038, at \13 (S.D.N.Y.
 Dec.
-5, 2022) ("due process bars a court from applying a novel construction of a criminal statute to conduct that neither the statute nor any prior judicial decision has fairly disclosed to be within its scope") (quoting United States v.
-Lanier, 520 U.S. 259, 266 (1997)).
-Accordingly, Count Seven should be dismissed for this independent reason.
+5, 2022) ("due process bars courts from applying a novel construction of a criminal statute to conduct that neither the statute nor any prior judicial decision has fairly disclosed to be within its scope") (quoting United States v.
+Lanier, 520 U.S. 259, 266 (1997)); City of Pontiac Policemen's & Firemen's Ret.
+Sys. v.
+UBSAG, 752 F.3d 173, 185 (2d Cir.
+2014) (under § 10(b), "the alleged misstatement must be sufficiently specific for an investor to reasonably rely on that statement as a guarantee of some concrete fact or outcome which, when it proves false or does not occur, forms the basis for a § 10(b) fraud claim").
+Accordingly, Count Ten should be dismissed for this independent reason.